 Another step in the automatic upgrade will change the way the attachments are stored.
-Create a backup of the attachments directory before upgrading.
+If you're a bit paranoid, you might want to take a backup of the attachments directory before upgrading (but if you are, you already did a full copy of the environment, no?).
 In case the attachments directory contains some files which are not attachments, the last step of the migration to the new layout will fail: the deletion of the now unused attachments directory can't be done if there are still files and folders in it.
-You may ignore this error, but better to move them elsewhere and remove the attachments directory manually.
+You may ignore this error, but better go have a look to these files, move them elsewhere and remove the attachments directory manually to cleanup the environment.
 The attachments themselves are now all located in your environment below the files/attachments directory.